 • Bulemba-Ihandiro Cultural Trail

 Take on the 6-7 hour trail which will take you through the holy valley and other sites of relevant cultural significance to the Bakonzo people.
-You will take on a guided walk to visit the traditional healer referred to as Muhima and is responsible for healing the local people of their diseases as well as the village’s blacksmith who will demonstrate to you on how to make the Bakonzo stool, weave baskets and fire making skills.
+You will take on a guided walk to visit the traditional healer referred to as Muhima who is responsible for healing the local people of their diseases as well as the village’s blacksmith who will demonstrate to you how to make the Bakonzo stool, weave baskets and fire making skills.
 This trail goes across the Kamusonge River with waters believed to be tasty, sweet and quick to quench the thirst.
 You can relax in a hut thatched in the ordinary Konzo style to enjoy the beautiful Mountain views while relaxing before proceeding with your final long walk to the museum with materials that were used during the Rwenzurur struggle, a traditional dress and other historical and cultural items of the people that inhabit the slopes of Mt.
 Rwenzori.

 1. Semuliki

 Transfer to the beautiful Semliki National Park to experience the hot springs then later proceed to encounter the cultural encounters of the Batwa people who will demonstrate a lot about their lifestyle as hunter-gatherers and full dependents of the forest of Semliki for food, shelter, medicine and tools.
 However, these have changed after interacting with people from different tribes which has enhanced them to civilization.
 The proceeds attained from this experience have enhanced community development of the Batwa hence enabling them to display their rich cultural history through music and dance performances at Ntandi.
-There are crafts you can buy to take back home as souvenir for memories.
-Today a boma is being constructed so that the Batwa can elaborate how they used to live in the forest before the civilization.
+There are crafts you can buy to take back home as souvenirs for memories.
+Today a boma is being constructed so that the Batwa can elaborate on how they used to live in the forest before the civilization.